ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 aria-describedby only shows up when tooltip attribute is set to visible

 How can we give each tooltip a custom id?

+When should we use the tooltip vs. the title attribute?
+MDN [lists many issues with the title element](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/title#accessibility_concerns).
+Needs to be discussed with team and designers.